CERT-Polska/Artemis/docs/user-guide/writing-a-module.rst

 Example utilities:

 - ``artemis.task_utils.get_target_host``
-    Extracts the target host (domain, IP, or hostname) from a Karton task, based on its type.
+    Extracts the target host (domain or IP) from a Karton task, based on its type.
 - ``artemis.task_utils.get_target_url``
     Returns the full URL from a Karton task, either directly or by constructing it from parameters.